Brooklyn-git/Unmute-AAC-App/README.md

 # Unmute

-**A fully offline, multilingual communication app for Android.**
+**Unmute is a fully offline, multilingual communication app for Android.**

-Unmute turns a phone or tablet into a symbol-based communication board.
+Unmute is designed to be a simple and intuitive application that turns a phone or tablet into a symbol-based communication board.
 People who can't (or don't want to) speak can build sentences by tapping cards — symbols, emoji, or their own photos — and let the device speak for them.
-Caregivers can customize the board freely, so it grows and adapts with the user.
+Users or caregivers can customize the board freely, so it grows and adapts with the user.

 ---

 ## Why Unmute?

-- **100% offline.** No network, no accounts, nothing leaves the device.
-Symbols, text, and speech all run locally.
+- **100% offline.** Unmute doesn't need you to be constantly connected to a network, doesn't need you to set up an account, nothing leaves the device.
-- **Language support.** The app currently supports two languages (English and Spanish) and the app language can be changed at any time. app language can be switched at any time.
+- **Language support.** The app currently supports two languages (English and Spanish) and the app language can be changed at any time.
-- **Made to be customized.** Add, edit, reorder, or remove cards and sections, and use photos from your own gallery.
+- **Made to be customized.** Add, edit, reorder, or remove cards and sections, and use photos from your own gallery, helping you to adapt to your, your child or care recipient's needs.
 - **Simple and robust.** Big buttons, clear colors, no clutter.
+- **100% free.** Unmute is (and will always be) free.
+As communication is a right, you are free to download and share this application with the cost of 0.00$!
+You will never be asked to pay for it.

 ---

-## Getting started

-1. **Tap cards** to add them to the sentence bar at the top.
-2. Hit **Speak** to hear the sentence through your chosen speaker, headphones, or Bluetooth device.
-3. Tap the **lock** icon to customize the board (see below).
-4. Configure language, layout, speech, and audio in **Settings**.

----

 ## Features

 ### Communicating
-- **Symbol grid boards** with color-coded sections: Greetings, People, Feelings, Food & Drink, Actions, Places, Things, and Body.
+- **Symbol grid boards** with color-coded sections: Greetings, People, Feelings, Food & Drink, Actions, Places, Things, and Body (you can add more!).
 - **Sentence bar** — tap cards to build a sentence, or type it directly, then hit **Speak**.
 - **Autospeak**: the device can read each word aloud the moment you add it.
 - Hundreds of symbols and emoji to choose from, with English and Spanish labels.